FFG(LOCAL) - STUDENT WELFARE: CHILD ABUSE AND NEGLECT

 - Any District employee, agent, or contractor who suspects a child's physical or mental health or welfare has been adversely affected by abuse or neglect.

-- A professional who has cause to believe that a child has been or may be abused or neglected or may have been a victim of indecency with a child.
+- A professional who has reasonable cause to believe that a child has been or may be abused or neglected or may have been a victim of indecency with a child.
 A professional is anyone licensed or certified by the state who has direct contact with children in the normal course of duties for which the individual is licensed or certified.

-A person is required to make a report if the person has cause to believe that an adult was a victim of abuse or neglect as a child and the person determines in good faith that disclosure of the information is necessary to protect the health and safety of another child or an elderly or disabled person.
+A person is required to make a report if the person has reasonable cause to believe that an adult was a victim of abuse or neglect as a child and the person determines in good faith that disclosure of the information is necessary to protect the health and safety of another child or an elderly or disabled person.

 [For parental notification requirements regarding an allegation of educator misconduct with a student, see FFF.]